Sampling random graphs with specified degree sequences: Results

-Across our simple network corpus, we find that networks with a density factor $\omega \leq 0.25$ yield sampling gap estimates that scale linearly with the number of edges m (Fig.~\ref{SamplingGapResults} a,e), while networks with a larger density factor are more likely to yield anomalously high sampling gap estimates.
-We use this observation to divide networks into two categories, based on their calculated density factors $\omega$.
-If a network’s density factor is $\omega > 0.25$, the sampling gap should be estimated directly via the algorithm described above (Algorithm \ref{Algorithm:1}); otherwise, the sampling gap follows a simple pattern and may be chosen automatically via a scaling law that fits the estimated gap values (Fig.~\ref{SamplingGapResults}a,e).
-For any particular network, choosing too small a value of $\eta_0$ would cause the Markov chain to mix more poorly, and so we manually fit a scaling law of the form $\eta_0 = m/3 + 300$ to the empirical data, which provides an upper bound on nearly all of the estimated gap values.
-For the seven (7.8\%) networks for which this function is not an upper bound, the error is modest: 1.9\% and 1.1\% in the stub and the vertex-labeled spaces, respectively.
-We note that if the graph is small, e.g., $m < 1000$, and has a relatively high density factor $\omega > 0.25$, then the scaling law still yields a sufficiently high value of $\eta_0$, i.e., one comparable to what the sampling gap estimation algorithm typically produces.
+In our corpus of 103 simple networks, the vast majority (86.4\%) have a density factor $\omega < 0.25$, six (5.8\%) have $0.25 \leq \omega \leq 0.5$, five (4.9\%) have $0.5 < \omega \leq 0.75$ and the remaining four (3.9\%) have $\omega > 0.75$.
+These frequencies reflect the fact that real-world networks with very high density typically occur only rarely~\cite{broido2019scale}, unless the network is especially small.
+Across our simple network corpus, we find that networks with a density factor $\omega < 0.25$ yield sampling gap estimates that scale linearly with the number of edges $m$, while networks with a higher density are more likely to yield anomalously high sampling gaps.
+We use this observation to divide networks into two categories, based on their calculated densities $\rho$.
+If $\omega \geq 0.25$ for a network, implying that a network’s density $\rho \geq 0.134$, the sampling gap should be estimated via the algorithm described above (Algorithm \ref{Algorithm:1}); otherwise, a reasonable sampling gap is simply $\eta_0 = 2m$.
+Note that this provides an upper bound on the estimated gaps of nearly all the empirical networks (Fig.~\ref{SamplingGapResults} a,e).
+There are four networks (4.5\%) that satisfy the network density criterion ($\rho < 0.134$) and yet their estimated sampling gap is on average 1.09 and 1.12 times our recommended upper bound $\eta_0 = 2m$ in the stub- and vertex-labeled spaces, respectively.

-\subsection{Loopy graphs}
+\subsubsection{\bf Loopy graphs}